 Below, the January 1887 printed program for Richard III at the Academy of Music.
 This document is in the collection of the Historical Society of Pennsylvania, in their archive of items related to the Academy.
 I believe this may be the only remaining copy of this program still extant, so it's a very rare and precious item.
 I was very proud of myself when I first came across it a few years ago on a research trip to the HSP, and I'd like to thank the curators and staff there for their assistance.

 Interestingly, John Butler, the young Philadelphia who received applause for his one line as the Captain of the Guard in 1887, was promoted to playing King Henry VI in Henri Strange's version of Richard III at the Academy just 4 years later.
-(Mr. Hulley had presumably had had enough of the part in Arneaux's show, and did not want to repeat it.)
+(Mr. Hulley had presumably had experienced enough of the role in Arneaux's show, and did not want to repeat it.)
 The cast list is from The Item, a Philadelphia newspaper that heavily promoted Strange and Teagle's efforts.

 There were several illustrations of R. Henri Strange in a lengthy article profiling Strange and his company in the Philadelphia Inquirer on May 31, 1891.
 The text veers from insightful and sympathetic to condescending and outright racist, but I think it was meant to be helpful to him, in some way.
 At any rate, it included several engravings of Strange, evidently based on photographs.
 One is labeled as being him as 'Richard III', but I think he's actually in costume as Hamlet:

 Finally I'd like to share the promised photo of R. Henri Strange as King Menelik, along with Ada Overton Walker and Bert Williams in Abyssinia, in 1906.
 It's from the online collection of the New York Public Library Billy Rose Collection, and although Strange is not directly identified by the curator, comparing it to the other photos we can see it's clearly him.
 (NB Bert Williams, though himself Black, always performed in blackface makeup.
-There is a complex justification behind the practice of Black comedians of the day "blacking up", which has been covered by many better historians than myself.)
+There is a complex justification behind the practice of negro comedians of the day "blacking up", which has been covered by many better historians than myself.)

 Selected Bibliography for Episodes 25 & 26